Mothercare's UK operations collapse as High Street woes rage on

 PwC said in a separate statement that Mothercare's UK store portfolio will be wound down over the coming weeks and months, adding that the entities in administration employ 2,485 retail staff and 384 head office and distribution staff.

-Mothercare operates 79 retail stores in Britain, with the segment having been loss making for a number of years, PwC said.
+Mothercare operates 79 retail stores in Britain, with the segment having been loss-making for a number of years, PwC said.

 The retailer, which had traded from nearly 400 British stores a decade ago, has been cutting its store count in the region deliberately amid ballooning losses.